mikeperry-tor/vanguards/README_SECURITY.md

 **determine** that you are running an onion service that is using this addon through [circuit fingerprinting attacks](https://www.usenix.org/node/190967).
-All of your onion service circuits (which are recognizable via the techniques from that paper) will be made to a small set of layer2 guard relays.
+All of your onion service circuits (which are recognizable via the techniques from that paper) will be made to a small set of layer2 vanguard relays.
 Normal onion services (which are also recognizable at the guard relay via these same techniques) will make circuits to the entire set of relays in the Tor network.
 This discrepancy allows a malicious guard to determine that you are using this addon.

-The network adversary is able to perform confirmation attacks to **confirm** that you are or are not using their Guard or middles via the following mechanisms:
+The network adversary is able to perform **confirmation** attacks to **confirm** that you are or are not using their Guard or middle relays via the following mechanisms:

 1. Inject special types of traffic at specific times towards your onion service (as was done [by CMU with RELAY_EARLY](https://blog.torproject.org/tor-security-advisory-relay-early-traffic-confirmation-attack), and [shown in the DropMark attack](https://petsymposium.org/2018/files/papers/issue2/popets-2018-0011.pdf)).
 2. Inject large amounts of traffic towards your onion service, and look for these additional traffic patterns on their relays.